About Small Rain

 The name came about because I’m terrible at naming things.
 I was eager to get started with the project but I felt that it needed a good name.
 This was becoming a bit of a road block to starting the project, so I began reading the first book on my list: Nature Near London by Richard Jefferies.
 That was where I got the name for the project:

 The piercing east wind scattered the dust in clouds, looking at a distance like small rain across the field…

 A bit about me

 Hi.
 I’m Naomi Racz.
-I’m a freelance writer, currently living in Toronto.
-I mainly write about nature, place, and social media.
-I’m also the editor of Stonecrop Review, an online magazine of urban nature writing, art, and photography.
+I’m a freelance writer and editor in Cumberland, BC.
+I mainly write about nature, place, and parenting.
+I’m the co-founder and editor of Stonecrop Review, an online magazine of urban nature writing, art, and photography.
 You can see more of my writing over on my website.